Benendead/Projects/Progress_Log.md

 02/07/2019: 1h - Added code to export to .csv for everything except the dataframe-organized data.
 May want to consider revamping all code to directly export to dataframes, but for now adding the names lists is progress enough.
 Exporting soon!

 02/09/2019: 1h - Revamping into dataframes, a few optimizations, and improving the graphs a bit as well.
 Exporting is still close, yes, but fixing everything up into a clean state is worth doing first.

+02/15/2019: 1h - Adding in Seaborn, finished DataFrame revamp, and formatting the last few print statements for user clarity.
+Exporting next time is both a must and an easy task.
+Keras time...

 2. Random Forests on the Kaggle Titanic Dataset - Developing an understanding of decision trees/random forests, and then implementing them in Python.
 Also learning to manipulate data using Pandas.
 Last worked on: 12/23/2018.
 Total time: 12h15m